SwitchCraftCC/sc-docs/src/faq/privacy.md

   Minecraft client, and anonymized installation paths.
 We use this information for analytics and security monitoring purposes.
-- **Interaction Information**: We collect information about how you interact with the Sites and the Servers, such as actions performed on the Minecraft servers, and messages sent within Minecraft and Discord.
+- **Interaction Information**: We collect information about how you interact with the Sites and the Servers, such as actions performed on the Minecraft servers, messages sent within Minecraft and Discord, and Supporter donations made on [sc3.io](https://sc3.io).
 We use this information for analytics, customer support, product improvement, and security monitoring purposes.

 Third parties which we rely upon to provide our Sites and Servers may also automatically collect Personal Information, such as Cloudflare for our Sites whose Privacy Policy is available here: <https://www.cloudflare.com/privacypolicy/>